LW.10289 / LW.12641

-All J.D. students interested in applying for the Clinic should submit via CAMS the standard application, resume and unofficial transcript, as well as a writing sample.
+Students interested in applying for the Clinic should submit via CAMS the standard application, resume and unofficial transcript, as well as a writing sample.
 3L applicants will receive a preference over 2Ls.
-To arrange an interview, please contact Vanderbilt Hall, Room 411, (212) 992-8165.
+Students will be contacted by Professor Rudyk to arrange interviews.

 * 3L applicants will receive a preference over 2Ls.
 The UN Diplomacy Clinic welcomes LLM enrollments.
 See information in text about LLM applications.